 1) Choosing your Best Marijuana Growing Space

 It is a myth that you need a huge space to grow quality marijuana.
-A small-scale grower can start in a tent, a closet, or even a designated area in a spare room or unused corner of the house is sufficient!
+A small-scale grower can start in a tent, a closet, or even in a designated area in a spare room or unused corner of the house!
 Here are a few helpful tips to get started.

 A few plants are enough to get you started and learning the basics of growing cannabis.
 You can start with just one or two plants.
 There’s a learning curve when growing weed indoors and you want to minimize the cost of the mistakes you will be making.